Vince-0/MSTeams-FreePBX/README.md

 If `ms_signaling_address` is not set, Asterisk continues to use the existing behaviour based on `external_signaling_address` and `external_signaling_port`.

-The install script:

-- Applies the `ms_signaling_address` patch to the Asterisk sources and deploys the full matched PJSIP module set (`res_pjsip*.so` + `chan_pjsip.so`) in default FreePBX mode.
+The install script applies the `ms_signaling_address` patch to the Asterisk sources and deploys the full matched PJSIP module set (`res_pjsip*.so` + `chan_pjsip.so`) in default FreePBX mode.
 In `--asterisk-only` mode, the patched Asterisk tree is built and installed as a complete standalone install.

-## Compiled PJSIP module set for Asterisk 21, 22 and 23 on Debian 12
+## Compiled PJSIP module set for Asterisk 21 on Debian 12 (legacy)

+> **Legacy only.** These prebuilt modules are only relevant for Asterisk 21 (and older unpatched 22/23 installs).
+If your Asterisk version supports the native `external_signaling_hostname` option, no module replacement is needed.

 Precompiled full PJSIP module bundles for Asterisk 21, 22 and 23 on Debian 12 amd64 are available in the following repository.
 Each major-version folder contains every `res_pjsip*.so` module plus `chan_pjsip.so`, built from the same patched source tree: